Profile. By Howard Zinn, film clip by Deb Ellis and Denis Mueller, and song by Woody Guthrie.

 The Ludlow Massacre was one of deadliest attacks on striking workers in U.S. history.

-Howard Zinn first learned of the Ludlow Massacre from a song by Woody Guthrie, which Zinn says, “nobody had ever mentioned in any of my history courses, which no textbook of mine had ever mentioned.”
+Howard Zinn first learned of the Ludlow Massacre from a song by Woody Guthrie, which Zinn says, “nobody had ever mentioned in any of my history courses.”
 To help future generations of students learn about Ludlow, here are Zinn’s description of the history from A People’s History of the United States and a video interview with Zinn about the significance of Ludlow.

 Shortly after Woodrow Wilson took office there began in Colorado one of the most bitter and violent struggles between workers and corporate capital in the history of the country.